gw1865/mystudy/README.md

-# gitstudy
+# my study
-storage for git study
+all of sutudies including git